Abatement

 A Gift with Reservation of Benefit (GROB) occurs when you give away an asset but continue to use it or benefit from it, meaning it remains in your [estate](/glossary/estate) for inheritance tax purposes.

-Gifts out of normal expenditure is an inheritance tax exemption that allows you to make unlimited regular gifts from your surplus income without them counting toward your estate—provided they don't reduce your standard of living.
+Gifts out of normal expenditure is an [inheritance](/glossary/inheritance) tax exemption allowing unlimited regular gifts from surplus income without counting toward your estate if they don't reduce your standard of living.

 Gross [estate](/glossary/estate) is the total value of everything you own at death—including property, savings, investments, possessions, and gifts made within seven years—before deducting any debts or liabilities.